niavok/irr310/doc/minigame.md

  - Rank 3 : 3 slots                       **6000 $**
  - Rank 4 :  ...
 21 slots : 4 on each wing, 1 on nose, 1 on each engine

+## Revesable hardpoints
+Allow to attach stuff on hardpoint (not nose) turned to rear.
+Usefull to weapons.

 Defense upgrade
 ---------------